-Since much of their work involves physical labor, dairy farmers typically enjoy the benefits of being active.
-Many farmers also enjoy their work environment because they are able to stay outside yet work close to their family.
-Since co-workers are often members of your immediate family, you can work while maintaining a strong bond to those closest to you.
+Since much of their work involves physical labor, dairy farmers can enjoy the benefits of being active and being outdoors.
+Also, since co-workers are often members of their immediate family, a farmer can work while maintaining a strong bond with those closest to them.

 While farm life has its many advantages, there are also some minor injuries that could occur from being in close proximity to the cows.
 These injuries are often minor.